ZONESTAR3D/Z9/Z9V5-MK3/readme.md

 10. Bed Auto Leveling Feature guide

 # Slicing
-**This directory included the slicing guide, for the newest slicing guide, please download from [slicing guide ](https://github.com/ZONESTAR3D/Slicing-Guide)**
+**This directory included the slicing guide, for the newest slicing guide, please refer to [slicing guide ](https://github.com/ZONESTAR3D/Slicing-Guide)**

 # Test gcode
 **This directory included some gcode files for testing**